Share this post:

 Koufonisia is the most famous island of Small Cyclades, as it attracts a considerable number of visitors in August.
 However, during the rest of the tourist season, this tiny island is totally secluded.
 Famous for its fantastic beaches and the cozy village, the only village on the island, Koufonisia is great for walkers and naturists.
 In fact, most beaches of Koufonisia are frequented by naturists, such as Pori, Fanos, Megali Ammos and more.
 Some hotels also offer bicycles to their guests to move around easier.
 As this is the most “tourist” island of the Small Cyclades, there are even day tours to Koufonisia from Naxos or Paros.

-How to go: There is ferry to Koufonisia from Piraeus port in Athens 3-4 times per week.
+How to go: There is ferry from Piraeus port in Athens 3-4 times per week.
 There is also a local ferry to Koufonisia, the legendary ferry Skopelitis, from Naxos, Amorgos and the other Small Cyclades islands 6 times per week.

 A place with intense Cycladic colors, Donoussa island is a fantastic Greek destination for total privacy and relaxation.
 Nice studios can be found in the main village and the beaches close to the port.
 The southern side of Donoussa has large bays with exotic waters, such as Livadi and Kendros, to spend a long lonely day on the beach.
 Some yachts moore off the beaches of Donoussa, but nothing to spoil the remoteness of the place.